 - Fill in every single field eBay provides you with.

-- Provide unbeatable customer service—integrate with a CRM to make it easier if you’re getting worse than 2% negative reviews.
+- Provide unbeatable customer service—integrate with a helpdesk to make it easier if you’re getting worse than 2% negative reviews.

 - Offer competitive but fair pricing, free shipping, and a liberal returns policy.